-Special clinical interest in haemato-oncology, myeloma, other plasma cell dyscrasias, stem cell transplantation and cancer clinical trials.
+Special clinical interest in haemato-oncology, myeloma, other plasma cell dyscrasias, bone marrow transplantation and general haematology.

 - Blood transfusion

 - Stem cell transplantation